 Transform infected revision arthroplasty

-Courtesy of Courtesy of Mr Alan Norrish Consultant Orthopaedic Surgeon; Mr Dimitrios Giotikas, Specialist Orthopaedic Surgeon
+Courtesy of Mr Alan Norrish Consultant Orthopaedic Surgeon; Mr Dimitrios Giotikas, Specialist Orthopaedic Surgeon

 35-year-old male presented with recurrent periprosthetic infection after complex hinged total knee replacement (TKR), performed 1 year ago, to treat severe post-traumatic knee osteoarthritis.
 6 months after the initial procedure, he developed periprosthetic infection.